adityaagusw/MyNotesApp-MVP-Retrofit/README.md

 # MyNotesApp MVP Retrofit
-this project uses the method of create, read, update, and deleting as well as writing with MVP design patterns.
+This project uses the method of create, read, update, and deleting as well as writing with MVP design patterns.
 The Url is embedded in BuildConfig.ApiKey in build.gradle

 ### Android Version :
 - Support AndroidX